 2. Keep Your Lawn Tidy

-Make sure your lawn stays clean and neat.
+Another great way to prepare your lawn for winter is to make sure your lawn stays clean and neat.
 That includes removing furniture, toys, branches, leaves and other debris.
 They can smother the grass, create conditions conducive to diseases and invite pests — resulting in a not-so-gorgeous yard in the spring.
 In addition, remove any weeds that pop up.
 If you live in a region with warm-season grass, yours has probably turned a buff color in its dormancy, making it easy to spot those pesky green invaders.

 Bonus Tip: Along with removing anything that doesn’t belong on the grass, also remedy or eliminate any places where water can collect around the yard.
 Otherwise, you may end up with a mosquito infestation when the weather warms up, as standing water sources are breeding grounds for mosquitoes.